Beginnerbakes

 Instructions

 2. In a large mixing bowl, combine the sifted self-raising flour, caster sugar, and baking powder.
-Stir to mix evenly.
+Stir until evenly mixed.

-3. Add the chopped dates to the dry ingredients and toss to coat, preventing clumps.
+3. Add the finely chopped dates to the dry ingredients and toss to coat them so they do not clump together.

-5. In a separate small bowl, whisk together the egg, milk, and vanilla extract.
+5. In a small bowl, whisk together the egg, milk, and vanilla extract.

 6. Make a well in the center of the dry ingredients and pour in the wet mixture.

-7. Gently mix with a knife or wooden spoon until the dough just comes together; it should be soft and slightly sticky but not wet.
-Add a little flour if too sticky.
+7. Gently mix with a table knife or wooden spoon until the dough just comes together.
+It should be soft and slightly sticky, not wet.

-8. Turn the dough onto a lightly floured surface and gently knead just once or twice to bring it together.
+8. Turn the dough onto a lightly floured surface and knead once or twice only to bring it together.

 9. Pat the dough into a round about 2 cm (3/4 inch) thick.

-10. Using a round cutter (about 6 cm / 2.5 inch diameter) dipped in flour, cut out scones.
-Gather scraps, gently re-roll, and cut more scones until all dough is used.
+10. Dip a 6 cm (2 1/2 inch) round cutter in flour, press straight down, and cut out scones.
+Gather scraps gently, pat again, and cut more scones until the dough is used.

-11. Place scones on the prepared baking sheet, spacing them apart.
+11. Place the scones on the prepared baking sheet with a little space between each one.

-13. While baking, prepare the butterscotch glaze: Melt butter in a small saucepan over medium heat.
+13. While the scones bake, make the butterscotch glaze.
+Melt the butter in a small saucepan over medium heat.

-14. Add brown sugar and stir until dissolved and bubbling.
-Simmer gently 2–3 minutes without stirring to thicken.
+14. Add the brown sugar and stir until dissolved and bubbling, then simmer gently for 2-3 minutes without stirring so the glaze thickens.

-15. Remove from heat, stir in cream and vanilla extract until smooth and glossy.
+15. Remove the pan from the heat and stir in the cream and vanilla extract until smooth and glossy.

-16. Transfer baked scones to a wire rack.
-Spoon warm butterscotch glaze over each scone immediately to soak in slightly.
+16. Move the baked scones to a wire rack.
+Spoon warm butterscotch glaze over each scone while they are still warm so it soaks in slightly.

-17. Let cool for a few minutes before serving warm.
-These sticky toffee scones are best fresh but freeze well.
+17. Let the scones cool for a few minutes before serving warm.

 Frequently Asked Questions